vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

       lighthouse: {
       ...
    ```
+4. Add the variable SITE_HOST with your host domain on the vtex.env file

-4. Save your changes.
+5. Save your changes.
-5. Open a Pull Request and commit your changes.
+6. Open a Pull Request, commit your changes and do a deploy on main/master.

+### Step 5 - Configure the CDN workflow

+Open one request to VTEX configure your domain to point to FastStore and your secure subdomain to point to IO.

 ---